| The war lords palace

 Hey!
 What are you doing?

-A very big, very angry, and very exposed man shot out from the
+A very big, very angry, and very aroused man shot out from the

 arch, caught Wolfram by the headdress, grabbed his arm and shook